garethslinn/AUIG/CONTRIBUTE.md

 ### **🌟 Join Me in Building Accessible User Interfaces! 🌟**

 Hello, I’m **Gareth Slinn**, and I’m passionate about transforming digital interfaces to make them accessible for individuals with diverse abilities, including those with neurological, cognitive, and psychological challenges.
-I’ve developed the **Accessible User Interface Guidelines (AUIG)**—a draft framework to help design, develop, and test inclusive user interfaces. **I need your help to bring this vision to life!**
+I’ve developed the **Accessible User Interface Guidelines (AUIG)**-a draft framework to help design, develop, and test inclusive user interfaces. **I need your help to bring this vision to life!**

 ---